 The reservoir provides recreational opportunity for swimming, boating, fishing, and other water sports.
 The area around the reservoir provide picnicking and camping for the casual, overnight, or vacationing visitors.
-Additionally, horseback riding is permitted in designated areas, and hiking and bird watching are encouraged throughout the project lands.
+Additionally, hiking and bird watching are encouraged throughout the project lands.
 Project lands are open for public hunting except in developed recreational area and lands in the vicinity of the dam and other project structures.
 Increases in these uses are expected, therefore, future development will be directed primarily toward those activities.